-- 21.2.1 The Town will undertake detailed reviews of the existing secondary plans, or areaspecific policies, for the areas listed in Policy 1.2.1 (i.e., areas now within the Urban System of this Plan) and recommend updated land use designations and policies to be incorporated into this Plan through Town-initiated official plan amendments.
-More detailed and specific land use designations and policies will augment the land use designations and policies contained in Part F, Urban System, and Part D, Environment and Open Space System, of this Plan. - 21.2.2 The policies in the subsequent chapters of Part F, Urban System, and elsewhere in this Plan, will provide guidance for the future reviews of the existing secondary plans, or area-specific policies, listed in Policy 1.2.1.
+- 21.2.2 The Town will undertake detailed reviews of the existing secondary plans for the areas listed above (i.e., areas now within the Urban System of this Plan), and recommend updated land use designations and policies to be incorporated into the framework of this Plan through Town-initiated official plan amendments.
+More detailed and specific land use designations and policies will augment the land use designations and policies contained in Part F, Urban System, and Part D, Environment and Open Space System, of this Plan. - 21.2.3 The policies in the subsequent chapters of Part F, Urban System, and elsewhere in this Plan, will provide guidance for the future reviews of the existing secondary plans.